Stephanzf/squarekube/README.md

 Engineering Challenges:

 - How to simulate distributed workloads
-- When traffic surges 20 times, how to auto scale
+- When traffic surges 20 times, is the system still stable and functional
-- When fails happen, how to self-heal
+- When a crash happens, can it self-heal and restore services quickly